whily/notes/legion-archlinux.md

 Mainly follow
 https://finaldie.com/blog/install-davinci-resolve-16-on-arch-sound-issue-fixed/

+Install `opencl-nvidia'.

+To install, first download `DaVinci_Resolve_Studio_18.6.5_Linux.zip` manually, and put it in `~/.cache/yay/davinci-resolve-studio`, and run `yay --editmanual -S davince-resolve-studio`, add `_pkgver=$pkgver` after _pkgver definition to bypass version check (serer returned HTTP code 301), and then install the package.

 To run Resolve on HiDPI, start resolve with `QT_DEVICE_PIXEL_RATIO=2`.
-In addition, as I'm using Bumbleebee, I needs to use `primusrun` to run `resolve`, otherwise, the playback screen will be blank.
+In addition, as I'm using Bumbleebee, I needs to use `prime-run` to run `resolve`, otherwise, the playback screen will be blank.

 It seems that the free version of Resolve does not support H.264